 I’m back in Thailand and since I’ve returned I’ve had two interesting animal finds, unfortunately they were both dead.
 I don’t have a picture of the dead reticulated python I removed from the road but I do have some photos of a dead draco aka flying lizard that I took this morning.
 Just after I took a couple photos of the dead one I was able to get a photo of a live one on a tree as they usually are.
-In addition I’ve included a few other photos I took this morning along with last night’s beautiful moon ring.
+In addition I’ve included a few other photos I took this morning along with last night’s beautiful lunar halo.

 I returned to Thailand earlier this month and have been here catching up on some thoughts and things that I put on hold while in Malaysia however as promised I will be going back to visit the kids in Penang next week.
 Before I do I decided to do the 40 hour water fast that I wanted to do around New Years but put off until I was back in Thailand.
 As I write this 30 hours in I thought it’d be a good opportunity to challenge you to not eat for a full day and to follow up with an improved plant based diet and healthier eating habits.
 In the meantime here’s a challenge you can do right now.

 Enjoy the full moon and I’ll chime in again a month from now,

 P.S.
 Here’s a slow loris photo I managed to get a couple weeks ago with a camera in one hand and a flashlight in the other along with a few recent photos of the kind of habitat you’re likely to find a slow loris or me living in.
 I also saw a colugo aka kubong a couple weeks ago but I was unable to get a photo.
 Speaking of forest gliders I had a paradise tree snake on my porch earlier this month and although I haven’t seen any flying dragon lizards this year I did have a couple fly past me while I was in the forest a few months ago.